actions-marketplace-validations/yasassri_setup-wso2-apictl/README.md

 **Optional** The version of the APICTL to setup.
 Default `"4.1.0"`.

 The version will be picked from the Github releases : https://github.com/wso2/product-apim-tooling/releases.
-Ex: 4.1.0 or v4.1.0
+Ex: 4.1.0, v4.1.0, 3.2.5 etc.

 ## `tarball_location`